HARKIN CALLS FOR STEPPED-UP PUSH TO LIFT FOREIGN BANS ON U.S. PORK

 PROTEIN UTILIZATION: Iowa State University is currently working to develop water-based extraction and enzyme-catalyzed conversion technologies to replace oil extraction technique.
 Water-based extraction and enzyme-catalyzed conversation creates new opportunities to produce food, biofuels, chemicals and biomaterials in an environmentally friendly way.
 Developing such processes reduces U.S. dependence on foreign oil, enhances national security, provides markets for farmers and creates jobs in rural America. $600,000 was provided for research to develop a water-based process to separate out the proteins and oils in soybeans.

-The Value-Added Products Market Development Program helps producer organizations develop new opportunities and higher values for agricultural products.
+VALUE-ADDED PRODUCTS MARKET DEVELOPMENT GRANTS: The Value-Added Products Market Development Program helps producer organizations develop new opportunities and higher values for agricultural products.
 The program provides for development of business plans and strategies to create marketing opportunities for value-added agricultural products.
 This program has been very successful and has proven to be an excellent mechanism to assist agricultural producers acquire crucial resources so they can develop value-added enterprises. $21.87 million was provided for the value-added grant program.